p0in7s/Fuzzinator5000/README.md

 7. Review any messages displayed in the **Output** and **Errors** tabs.
 8. Click **Close**.

 Your extension is loaded and listed in the **Burp extensions** table.
-You can test its behavior and make changes to the code as necessary.

 ### Reloading the JAR file in Burp